jonhadfield/easeprobe/README.md

 ## 1.3 Report & Metrics

-EaseProbe supports the following report and metrics:
+GuardianProbe supports the following report and metrics:

 - **SLA Report Notify**.
-EaseProbe would send the daily, weekly, or monthly SLA report using the defined **`notify:`** methods.
+GuardianProbe would send the daily, weekly, or monthly SLA report using the defined **`notify:`** methods.
 - **SLA Live Report**.
-The EaseProbe would listen on the `0.0.0.0:8181` port by default.
+The GuardianProbe would listen on the `0.0.0.0:8181` port by default.
 By accessing this service you will be provided with a live SLA report either as HTML at `http://localhost:8181/` or as JSON at `http://localhost:8181/api/v1/sla`
 - **SLA Data Persistence**.
 The SLA data will be persisted in `$CWD/data/data.yaml` by default.
 You can configure this path by editing the `settings` section of your configuration file.

 For more information, please check the [Global Setting Configuration](./docs/Manual.md#73-global-setting-configuration)

 - **Prometheus Metrics**.
-The EaseProbe would listen on the `8181` port by default.
+The GuardianProbe would listen on the `8181` port by default.
 By accessing this service you will be provided with Prometheus metrics at `http://easeprobe:8181/metrics`.

 The metrics are prefixed with `easeprobe_` and are documented in [Prometheus Metrics Exporter](./docs/Manual.md#6-prometheus-metrics-exporter)

 # 2. Getting Started

-You can get started with EaseProbe, by any of the following methods:
+You can get started with GuardianProbe, by any of the following methods:
-* Download the release for your platform from https://github.com/megaease/easeprobe/releases
+* Download the release for your platform from https://github.com/o2ip/guardianprobe/releases
-* Use the available EaseProbe docker image `docker run -it megaease/easeprobe`
+* Use the available GuardianProbe docker image `docker run -it o2ip/guardianprobe`
 * Build `easeprobe` from sources

 ## 2.1 Build